|

 SkyeLight Candles - based in the Old Mission House, Staffin.

-Halfway between Kilmuir and Uig you will see by the roadside the Whitewave Activities and Cafe at number 19 Linicro (telephone: 01470 542 414).
+Halfway between Kilmuir and Uig you will see by the roadside the Whitewave outdoor activities centre at number 19 Linicro (telephone: 01470 542 414).
 Here you can hire bikes or take part in various activities such as sea kayaking, canoe trips, windsurfing, guided walks, archery.
-Accommodation is available.
+Self catering accommodation is available.
 Also Gaelic language and culture courses.

 UIG (15 miles north-west of Portree) -